money-on-chain/main-RBTC-contract/docs/abis/Stoppable.md

 ### makeUnstoppable

-Switches OFF the stoppability of the contract; if the contract was paused it will no longer be soShould be called through governance
+Switches OFF the stoppability of the contract; if the contract was paused it will no longer be so

 ```js
 function makeUnstoppable() public nonpayable onlyAuthorizedChanger